 Millions of new Wofomers exploded onto the scene in 2020.
-Many are reluctant Wofomers, hoping to escape work-from-home confinement as soon as possible.
-Are you a Wofomer too?
+Many were reluctant Wofomers, hoping to escape work-from-home confinement as soon as possible.
+Are you a Wofomer?

 A Wofomer is a work-from-home-er.
-Someone that works from home occasionally, frequently or all the time.
+Someone that works from home (or remote) occasionally, frequently or all the time.

 Our key mission

 - To give you insights into the practice of remote working and working from home, including insights from other Wofomers and leading voices who are involved in the remote working segment.

 - Provide you with tips, tricks and ideas for remote working.

 - Give you a platform where you can share insights and opinions about remote working.
 You can email us at: firstname.lastname@example.org, send us a comment, or if you are adventurous, you can write a Guest Post.